Straight Line Depreciation – Free Download and Examples

 To calculate the straight-line method, you use the following process:

-- Find the initial cost of the asset; this is usually found on the purchase invoice.
+- Find the asset’s initial cost, usually found on the purchase invoice.

-- Subtract the estimated salvage value; this is the value of resale at the end of its useful life.
+- Subtract the estimated salvage value; this is the resale value at the end of its useful life.

 - Decide the useful life of the asset.
-Examples might be 3 or 5 years, some equipment items maybe longer.
+Examples might be 3 or 5 years, and some equipment items may be longer.

 - Use the formula below to calculate the depreciation rate.